ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 1. __SAP S/4HANA on Azure Virtual Machines (VMs)__

 The scenario was implemented on an SAP S/4HANA demo system running on Azure.
 Further technical information about providing SAP S/4HANA with Virtual Machines on Azure as infrastructure can be found [here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sap/sap-s4hana).

-Based on the integration via the Self hosted integration runtime, the scenario could as well be implemented for additional deployment options like SAP HANA Enterprise Cloud(HEC) or S/4HANA Private Cloud Edition (PCE) on Azure using networking options like VNet-peering.
+Due to the integration via the Self hosted integration runtime, the scenario could as well be implemented for additional deployment options like SAP HANA Enterprise Cloud(HEC) or S/4HANA Private Cloud Edition (PCE) on Azure using networking options like VNet-peering.

 2. __Self hosted Integration Runtime__